Don’t let jaw discomfort ruin your fun! If you've been wondering "Why does my jaw…

 Protecting your teeth from trauma during sports isn’t complicated, but it’s extremely important, so if you don’t have a sports guard then it’s key to invest in one or make an appointment with your dentist to be fitted with a custom one as soon as possible before trauma can occur.

-Call our Shreveport or Bossier City dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Bossier City dental office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.